bigbearishappy/empty_LP_MSPM0L1306_nortos_ticlang/README.md

-## Example Summary
+## Summary

 Empty project using DriverLib.
-This example shows a basic empty project using DriverLib with just main file and SysConfig initialization.
+This project control the bootmode of AM62 and provide the ADC value to soc via i2c.

 ## Peripherals & Pin Assignments